Skip to content

 Possibly one of the best party apps out there!
 Psych gets everyone involved by creating a joinable lobby for all players.

 You pick from a variety of categories where each player gets to make up fake answers to real trivia questions.
-The objective, is to guess the outrageous real answer among your idiotic friends’ fakes.
-Points are awarded for being correct, and for successfully PSYCHing people into picking your obvious lie.
+The objective is to guess the outrageous real answer amongst your friends’ fakes.
+Points are awarded for being correct, and for successfully PSYCH-ing people into picking your lie.

-It tops the list because you can spend a lot of time on this and is highly replayable.
-Each game is unique and can go all sorts of ways depending on who you’re playing with and exactly how far past the point of coherence you’ve all traveled.
-The only downside?
-It’s entirely device-based.
-You miss out on the rich tapestry of in-person human interaction.
-But for many this would the main selling point, especially if you’re stuck with people you’d rather not look directly at.
+It tops the list because you can spend a lot of time on this, its highly replayable.
+Each game is unique and can go plenty of different ways depending on who you play with.
+The only downside is it’s entirely device-based… but for many this would the main selling point, especially if you’re stuck with people you’d rather not look directly at.

 2. Charades

-A close second place is the app that everyone knows the rules for and does not fail to entertain.
+A close second place is the app that most people already know the rules for, it does not fail to entertain on some level.

-Similar to the original game but with different challenges from dancing, singing, acting or sketching — guess the word on the card that’s on your head from your friends’ clues before the timer runs out!
-The app offers a large array of themes, ensuring maximum confusion and plenty of opportunities to use words ironically, literally, or euphemistically to justify your terrible clue-giving.
+Similar to the original game but with different challenges from dancing, singing, acting or sketching - guess the word based on clues before the timer runs out!
+The app offers loads of themes so it should occupy a group for a little while.

 3. iPuke

-A largely underappreciated game, probably because the title is so aggressively honest.
-Playable with any size group by simply placing the device in the middle, treating it like the toxic, digital game board it is.
+An underrated game, probably because the title is so aggressively honest.
+Playable with any size group by placing the device in the middle, treating it like the toxic gameboard it is.

-On every turn, you draw a card presenting two beautiful choices: a dare or an unwise amount of shots to consume.
+On every turn, you draw a card presenting two choices: a dare or an unwise amount of shots to consume.
 To avoid a skipped turn, you must complete at least one.
 Both options are worth points in a game only winners will regret.
 The first person to reach the points goal ‘wins’ the game, achieving the ultimate prize: a hangover.
-With over 260 cards, your capacity for self-destruction is the only limit.
+There’s a shit tonne of cards so it should give plenty of playing time.

-This app lands at third for its sheer commitment to getting the party aggressively started.
-It offers a good variety of unique dares that successfully lowers the collective IQ of the group.
-The only con?
-The scoring system is slightly broken, with points remaining the same whether you inflict physical pain on yourself with a drink or emotional trauma with a dare.
-However, a skipped turn is always there as a gentle, sobriety-inducing alternative.
+This app lands in third place for its ablity to get drinks flowing easily.
+It offers a good variety of dares that can be skipped if not right.
+The only con is the scoring system is slightly broken, with points remaining the same whether you drink or take a dare.
+A skipped turn is always there as a helping hand.

 4. Picolo

-An app that is raved about and unarguably highly developed and fun to play.
-Use the questions, prompts and dares given to you to compete against eachother in a alcohol-fuelled game of ability.
+An app that is raved about, being pretty fun and highly developed.
+Use the questions, prompts and dares given to you to compete against eachother in an alcohol-fuelled game of ability.

-Form teams (or don’t, who cares), answer the questions, and follow the rules.
+Form teams, answer the questions, and follow the rules.
 The app takes care of everything.
-It’s perfect for when you simply can’t be bothered with the brain-melting prep of a ‘manual’ drinking game.
+It’s perfect for when you simply can’t be bothered with the prep of a ‘manual’ drinking game.

 The Picolo app is free to download but only comes with the starter pack which is enough to keep you entertained for a while.
-The additional content comes at a price which you will inevitably pay once the alcohol has successfully eroded your perception of responsibility.
-The other con is the lack of creative freedom; you are simply following the orders spat out by the device.
-Some may find this restrictive, but others enjoy this, who knows.
-Give it a try.
+The additional content comes at a price.
+The other con is the lack of creative freedom; you are pretty much following the orders spat out by the device.
+Some find this restrictive, others enjoy it.
+Who knows, give it a try.

 5. Dirty Potato

-The game originates from the classic Hot Potato idea, combine this with some random, filthy questions along with a few embarrassing challenges and abracadabra, you’ve got Dirty Potato!
-A fast paced game that is a quick and easy game to get a party going.
+The game comes from the classic Hot Potato game, combine this with some random questions along with a few embarrassing challenges and you’ve got Dirty Potato.

-After playing this a few times, it was a pretty good way to get everyone lively and talkative but quickly loses its charm after a few turns.
-Definitely worth a download and a game or two every now and again.
+After playing this a few times, it was a good way to get everyone lively and talkative but quickly loses its charm after a few turns.
+Definitely worth a download to try it out.

 Feedback